GoogleChrome/developer.chrome.com/site/en/blog/http-cache-partitioning/index.md

 composed of the top-level site and the current-frame site.

 {% Aside %}
-Note: The "site" is recognized using "[scheme://eTLD+1](https://web.dev/same-site-same-origin/)" so if requests are from different pages, but they have the same scheme and effective top-level domain+1 they will use the same cache partition.
+The "site" is recognized using "[scheme://eTLD+1](https://web.dev/same-site-same-origin/)" so if requests are from different pages, but they have the same scheme and effective top-level domain+1 they will use the same cache partition.
 To learn more about this, read [Understanding "same-site" and